PhoenixFice/TalkArea/README.md

 TalkArea
 =======

-TalkArea is a mod that allows players to set a distance beyond which other players will no longer be able to hear them.
+TalkArea is a Minecraft mod that allows players to set a distance beyond which other players will no longer be able to hear them.

 This mod is primarily intended for RP servers.